 Before joining the Chronicle, he worked three years as a religion and enterprise writer for The Associated Press in Nashville and Dallas, nine years as a reporter and editor for The Oklahoman and three years as a staff writer for other newspapers.

-Bobby and his wife, Tamie, are the proud parents of three: Brady, 21, a preaching ministry major at Oklahoma Christian; Keaton, 17, a high school sophomore; and Kendall, 15, a high school freshman.
-The Rosses are longtime members of the Edmond Church of Christ in Oklahoma.
+Bobby and his wife, Tamie, are the proud parents of three: Brady, 21, a preaching ministry major at Oklahoma Christian; Keaton, 17, a high school junior; and Kendall, 15, a high school sophomore.
+The Rosses are longtime members of the Edmond Church of Christ in Oklahoma, where Bobby serves as a deacon for communications.

 All readers receive unlimited free access to The Christian Chronicle Online Edition.
 We ask users to complete a simple registration process to access more than five articles per month.